Microboards Ontario

 • Reduces pressure on families/caregivers.

-• Interact and liaise with trusts, ODSP, RDSP, etc., and enter into a service contract with an agency.
+• Can purchase services or enter into a contract with an agency.

 Picture

-1. Microboard members must establish and maintain a personal relationship with the person for whom the board is created.
+1. Microboard members have a personal relationship with the person for whom the board is created.

 3. All planning and decisions made by a Microboard will demonstrate regard for the person’s safety, comfort, and dignity, with consistent respect for his/her needs, wishes, interests, and strengths.

-4. Microboard members will help ensure the person participates in community activities with Microboard members (e.g. family functions, social events).
-This is done in ways that are natural for each of the people involved.
+4. Microboard members will help ensure the person participates in community activities, in ways that are natural for each of the people involved.
 It is these experiences that help a person make informed decisions!

-5. Ensure the person has the opportunity to both receive from and give to his/her community, as well as with other individuals in his/her network.
+5. Ensure the person has the opportunity to both receive from and give to their community.

-6. All Microboard members will conduct their board business in the spirit of mutual respect, cooperation, and collaboration.
+6. All Microboard members will conduct board business with mutual respect, cooperation, and collaboration.

 More Information